freealise/freealise/plots/readme.md

   https://en.wikipedia.org/wiki/Sirius_Black, https://www.google.com/search?q=eliezer+yudkowsky&hl=en)
   begins with Harry demanding explanation of what happened to Sirius (5th book)

+- sequel of Bakuman with Miyoshi getting into music business, initially not taking off in Japan, separated from family and friends and going to Europe

 - teenager obeys parents advice and repeatedly gets in trouble (comedy)

 - Mary Poppins is a Jew in disguise